 Everyone!
 But really, the EDI Institute is designed to support schools/colleges at all stages of EDI work, so we recommend you bring a diverse team that represents the core functions of your college/school.
 Team members should have the ability and support to take ideas and planning that emerges from the Institute and implement them on your campus.

-AACP member institutions are encouraged to coordinate team composition.
+AACP member institutions are encouraged to coordinate team composition of up to 10 team members.
 Schools/Colleges with EDI committees may wish to send members of the committee, as well as those involved in assessment.
 Attendees should be willing to commit designated time during the EDI Institute as well as after to ensure their plan is implemented.

 Equity: Equity is the intentional inclusion of everyone in society.
 Equity is achieved when systemic, institutional, and historical barriers based on race, gender, sexual orientation, and other identities are dismantled and no longer determine socioeconomic, education, and health outcomes.